EndowTheGreat/Spotman/README.md

 <h2>Contributing</h2>

-Contributions are absolutely welcome.
+Contributions are always welcome.
 Spotman is built with extensibility in mind, and it is relatively easy to create new commands.
 If you plan on doing so, a helpful resource for this is the [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/) D-Bus Interface Specification.